FominP/DataProjects/README.md

 Task: to learn how to work with parsing tools.

 Libraries: `requests`, `BeautifulSoup`, `selenium`

 I did this project as my homework.

+### ProsyrSpider
+Task: to learn how to work with parsing tools.

+Libraries: `scrapy`

+I did this project as my homework.